PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-The earliest known example of history slash can be found in an anonymous sketch of Tsar Alexander and Napolean Bonaparte kissing, which is believed to have been drawn sometime after the two leaders signed the Treaty of Tilsit in July 1807.
+The earliest known example of a historically inspired slash fiction can be attributed to an anonymous sketch of Russian tsar Alexander I and French emperor Napolean Bonaparte kissing each other, which is believed to have been drawn sometime after the two leaders signed the Treaty of Tilsit in July 1807.

-In his 1869 novel War and Peace, Leo Tolstoy spends a considerable amount of time writing about their relationship, saying:
+In Leo Tolstoy’s 1869 novel War and Peace, thge author spends a considerable amount of time writing about their relationship, saying:

 “In spite of the trampling of the French gendarmes’ horses, which were pushing back the crowd, Rostov kept his eyes on every movement of Alexander and Bonaparte.
 It struck him as a surprise that Alexander treated Bonaparte as an equal and that the latter was quite at ease with the Tsar, as if such relations with an Emperor were an everyday matter to him.”

 The section of the fandom focusing on the founding fathers and the American Revolution is the largest subset of History Peeps.
 Popular ships include Hamburrgers (Alexander Hamilton and Aaron Burr) and Jamilton.
 (Thomas Jefferson and Alexander Hamilton).
 As of February 2014, DeviantArt has over 116,000 submissions under the Founding Fathers tag and Tumblr blogs dedicated to Founding Fathers fan art and fiction include sexyfoundingfathers and fuckyeafoundingfathers.
 Fan art surrounding the founding fathers fandom have been rounded up in mulitple Buzzfeed articles such as “Pinup Founding Fathers Make Independence A Whole Lot Sexier” and “21 Examples Of Founding Fathers Slash Fiction.”